SUNSET OF FURMANKIND

 Jon floated into the sleeping area that had been designated for the Adirondack Furs, as they were now being called by the station personnel.
-Quite by chance, he had been the first male selected to undergo training in the use of the zero gee toilets, and although he had been successful in its operation, the method was downright degrading.
+Merely by chance, he had been the first male selected to undergo training in the use of the zero gee toilets, and although he had been successful in its operation, the method was downright degrading.
 Fortunately, each small lavatory was a self-contained compartment so no one had to use the equipment in front of anyone else, but he could almost predict the fun that someone like Travis or Dante would have joking about the intimacy of the apparatus.

 The toilet seat itself was comprised of a vacuum system to whisk away fluids and solids, but since it had been designed for a bare human posterior, there was some difficulty maintaining a good seal with a furry rear end and a tail instead.
 The effect was an embarrassing whistle caused by the suction against a surface that still allowed the passage of air through the hairs of fur.
 There was no way to hide this from someone in the next compartment over and his first use of the unit had garnered snickers from those outside the enclosed stall.

 Since there were still nearly a dozen men to finish that training, Jon had a little bit of time to kill before they were shown how to eat without gravity.
-He had to admit that he had not kept up with modern space travel information, so he was almost certain that everything they ate would be in little silver paste tubes like the ones used in the early moon missions nearly a century earlier.
+He had to admit that he had not kept up with modern space travel information, so his imagination was almost certain that everything they ate would be in little silver paste tubes like the ones used in the early moon missions nearly a century earlier.

 To occupy his time, he decided to pay a visit to the sleeping area.
 He was not sure what he had expected to see, but when he entered the compartment, it almost surprised him.
 The closest description he could put to it was that the area strongly resembled a Japanese capsule hotel.
 One full wall of the room consisted of a honeycomb of approximately seventy hexagonal capsules.
 The door at the end of each consisted of nothing more than a fiberluminum shade that could be pulled down for privacy.
 One nearby was open, so he floated over to it and clung to the side of the aperture to peer inside.

-The compartment was approximately four feet across and about seven feet in length, just enough room for one person to occupy.
-Five walls of the six-sided capsule were thickly padded, but one side was a fiberluminum wall with a flush-mounted light, a few storage drawers, and a pull-out shelf below a monitor screen with a keyboard, likely tied into the station's computer system that could be used instead of an individual's PBJ unit.
+The compartment was approximately four feet across and seven feet in length, just enough room for one adult to occupy.
+Five walls of the six-sided capsule were thickly padded, but one side was a fiberluminum wall with a flush-mounted light, a few storage drawers, and a pull-out shelf below a monitor screen with a keyboard, likely tied into the station’s computer system that could be used instead of an individual’s PBJ unit.
 A headset was clipped to the wall, no doubt available so the occupant of the capsule could keep from disturbing someone in the surrounding compartments.
 A personal cooling and heating system was also provided in case the station-wide climate was not enough for personal comfort.

 He pulled himself up into the open capsule and peeked inside one of the larger storage drawers.
-He found what looked like a typical blanket, but when he pulled it out and unrolled it, he was momentarily puzzled by its design.
+He found what looked like a typical fleece blanket, but when he pulled it out and unrolled it, he was momentarily puzzled by its design.
 It resembled nothing more than a cloth tube with one open end.
-Then it dawned on him that for someone who floated free above a mattress, it was probably the only way to keep oneself covered on all sides.
-Grunting at the realization, he rolled it back up and stuffed it back into the drawer.
+Then it dawned on him that for someone who floated free without a mattress, it was probably the only way to keep oneself covered on all sides.
+Grunting at the realization, he rolled it up and stuffed it back into the drawer.
 In another compartment, he found what appeared to be a small back pack, but when he read a multi-lingual label stitched into its side, he discovered that it to be one of the emergency inflatable balls he had heard about.
 Not wanting to disturb such a potentially important object, he put it back where he found it.

 Pulling himself along with a couple of handles mounted to the single fiberluminum wall, he backed out of the capsule and then pushed off to the opposite wall, which was smooth and blank of nothing more than the typical padded carpeting of the station.
 Jon was not much of a home decorator himself, but even he thought the wall could have used some kind of woven pattern to keep it from looking uniformly bland.